Cloud Orchestration 101 | A Complete Guide for Beginners

-In testing terminology, orchestration is the combining of functionally relevant tasks that runs sequentially.
+In testing terminology, orchestration is the combines of functionally relevant and sequentially-run tasks.
 To take place, orchestration sometimes integrates both manual and automated testing.
 In short, orchestrators form “building blocks” to look at the entire testing operation.

 What is Cloud Orchestration?

 Extending the definition of orchestration above, cloud orchestration mainly focuses on managing the interconnection between various cloud environments to ensure a stable workflow.